rhysd/changelog-from-release/README.md

 ### How to ignore some release tags?

-For example, if your project `nightly` tag release for nightly builds, it should be excluded from changelog.
+For example, if your project has `nightly` tag release for nightly builds, it should be excluded from changelog.

-In the case, use `-i` command line option to ignore some release tags by regular expression:
+In this case, use `-i` command line option to ignore some release tags by regular expression:

 ```sh
 changelog-from-release -i '^nightly$' > CHANGELOG.md